Fallen Staff - Marie F. Curtis

 Reverse of 2" coin presented to families and district representatives at fallen staff ceremony on September 9, 2016.
 Co-designed by this curator and a PPSO Staffer, with input from other national administrative staff.
 Manufactured by Smith & Warren.

-Actual photo of the first credential patch.
-Leather look and feel PVC based on a 1966 credential.
-After an approved donation is received, you will receive a Museum PVC CRED patch.
+Get yours!
+The first and only credential patch.
+Leather look PVC based on a 1966 credential.
+After an approved donation, you will receive a Museum CRED patch.
 This offer is valid while supplies last and only one patch per person.